saiteja2503/Devops-and-full-stack/README.md

-# DevOps and Full Stack Assignments
+# DevOps and Full Stack Assignments 🚀

-This repository contains my **date-wise assignments** for the DevOps and Full Stack course.
+This repository contains my **date-wise assignments** for the **DevOps and Full Stack** course.
-Each assignment is organized into a separate folder based on the **date of completion**.
+Each assignment is organized into a separate folder based on the **date of completion**, making the repository easy to understand and evaluate.

+---

 ## 📁 Repository Structure